robisim74/qwik-speak/docs/translate.md

     }
   }
   ```
-- After extraction, it returns the value in json files
+- After extraction, it returns the value in files
 - In prod mod, `$translate` function is replaced by its translation both in server files and in chunks sent to the browser:
   ```jsx
   `Qwik Speak`
   ```

-## Params
+## Params interpolation
 `$translate` function accept params as well:
 ```jsx
 $translate('home.greeting@@Hi!
 I am {{name}}', { name: 'Qwik Speak' })